arvinsalehi/InNeed/README.md

 # InNeed

-This project started to help people who have suffered political injustices.
-The idea of this app came to be, Because of events surrounding Iran’s revolution.
+This project aims for helping people who have suffered political injustice in Iran.

 ## Description